jrmak/FNNR-ABM/README.md

 Welcome to the FNNR-ABM project!
 This project demonstrates an agent-based model's web-based simulation of Green-to-Grain program enrollment in the Mt.
 Fanjingshan National Nature Reserve in Guizhou, China.

+NOTE: This project is now outdated - please visit the FNNR-ABM-Primate repository instead.
+Thank you.

 ## Dependencies

 Python 3.0+ - any version of Python 3.X.X will work, since Mesa requires Python 3 or higher.
 The code was built on Python 3.6.1.